Animal Contact Handbook

 - Report any observed facial, lip, or oral lesions primates to the staff veterinarian.

-- Report bite or scratch injuries involving a macaque monkey or scratches with cages or equipment that might be contaminated with their secretions IMMEDIATELY to your supervisor and to the University Infirmary or Shands Hospital Emergency room.
+- Report bite or scratch injuries involving a macaque monkey or scratches with cages or equipment that might be contaminated with their secretions IMMEDIATELY to your supervisor and to the UF Student Health Care Center or Shands Hospital Emergency Room.
 FOLLOW THE PROCEDURES FOR WOUND CARE AS OUTLINED PREVIOUSLY IN THIS DOCUMENT!

 Q. What are the signs and symptoms of B-virus infection in humans?